chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Active

-Deployments that are currently in progress will be in this state.
+Deployment Plans that are currently in progress will be in this state.

 While in the [`Active`](#active) state, the available actions that can be performed on a Deployment Plan are: